 Negligence law was effectively created in a 1932 court case called Donahue v Stephenson in which a woman called Donahue took legal action for damages for personal injury when she had gastro-enteritis after drinking from a bottle of ginger beer that contained a dead snail.
 The judge who heard the case was Lord Atkin and he ruled, for the first time ever, that the manufacturer of the ginger beer had a 'duty of care' for the safety and well being of Donahue notwithstanding that it was her friend who had actually bought the bottle and in allowing a snail to remain in the bottle of ginger beer, the manufacturer had been negligent.

 There are now numerous definitions of negligence and one of the most commonly referred to by accident claim solicitors is 'the omission to do something which a reasonable man guided by those considerations which ordinarily regulate the conduct of human affairs would do, or doing something which a prudent and reasonable man would not do'.
-Since Donahue v Stephenson negligence law has been constantly refined and in order for a negligence solicitor to actually claim compensation on behalf of a client it is necessary to show that the other person owed the injured person a duty of care and all employers automatically owe a duty of care to their employees, that the duty was breached, that the injury was caused by the negligent act and that the victim sustained loss or damage which may include personal injury.
+Since Donahue v Stephenson negligence law has been constantly refined and in order for a negligence solicitor to actually claim compensation on behalf of a client it is necessary to show that the other person owed the injured person a duty of care, that the duty was breached, that the injury was caused by the negligent act and that the victim sustained loss or damage which may include personal injury.

 All legal claims are subject to time limits and in the case of a personal injury compensation claim the general time limit means that a claim must be settled or legal proceedings must have been issued in a court of law within three years of the accident.
 There are exceptions for those claimants who are under the age of 18 years at the time of the incident whereby the three year period does not start to run until the 18th birthday and for the mentally incapacitated whereby the three year period may never start to run.
 Failure to abide by the time limits may mean that the opportunity to claim compensation is lost forever however the court does have a wide, but rarely exercised discretion to increase time limits.

-Our accident claim solicitors are able to deal with a wide variety of compensation claims involving negligence law ranging from minor problems to injuries of the utmost severity.
-All our compensation claims under the law of negligence are dealt with using the no win no fee scheme.
+Our accident claim solicitors are able to deal with a wide variety of compensation claims ranging from minor problems to injuries of the utmost severity.
+All our compensation claims are dealt with using the no win no fee* scheme.
 In the event that the legal claim is lost there is no charge made to the client.
 There is no need to fund or finance any legal case as it proceeds and there is nothing to pay out at any time.
-Our accident claim solicitors are all qualified as specialists and in England and Wales they are all members of the Solicitors Regulation Authority panel of personal injury experts.
+Our lawyers are all qualified as specialists and in England and Wales they are all members of the Solicitors Regulation Authority panel of personal injury experts.
 If you would like to speak to a specialist lawyer who only deals with personal injury claims you can either use the helpline, complete the contact form or just email us at our offices.
 If after talking to us you decide not to take matters further then you are under no obligation to do so and you will not be charged for our advice.